way-to-code/git-macOS/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Git.framework into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "way-to-code/git-macOS" ~> 1.0
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `Git.framework` into your Xcode project.

 ### Manually